 The Board has five Californian-specific exams that it develops with the assistance of the DCA's Office of Professional Examination Services (OPES).
 OPES conducts an occupational analysis of these exams every seven years.
-The last occupational analysis for the California-specific exams are as follows:
+The last occupational analyses for the California-specific exams were as follows:

-- Licensed Marriage and Family Therapist Law and Ethics Exam (2023) - Licensed Clinical Social Workers Law and Ethics Exam (2023) - Licensed Professional Clinical Counselor Law and Ethics Exam (2023) - Licensed Educational Psychologist Written Exam (2022) - Licensed Marriage and Family Therapist Clinical Exam (2020)
+- Licensed Marriage and Family Therapist California Law and Ethics Exam (2023) - Licensed Clinical Social Workers California Law and Ethics Exam (2023) - Licensed Professional Clinical Counselor California Law and Ethics Exam (2023) - Licensed Educational Psychologist Written Exam (2022) - Licensed Marriage and Family Therapist Clinical Exam (2020)

-While the Board has found no reason to eliminate any of its current California-specific exams, it is considering adopting the Association of Marital and Family Therapy Board (AMFTRB) National Examination for LMFT licensure.
+While the Board has found no reason to eliminate any of its current Californiaspecific exams, it is considering adopting the Association of Marital and Family Therapy Board (AMFTRB) National Examination as the clinical examination for LMFT licensure.